apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**2 Russian oil tankers damaged off Crimea, emergency authorities say**
+**Astro Bot is 2024’s Game of the Year.
+Now What?**

-You can read more about it [here](https://abcnews.go.com/International/2-russian-oil-tankers-damaged-off-crimea-emergency/story?id\\u003d116802361).
+You can read more about it [here](https://gizmodo.com/astro-bot-goty-playstation-future-2000538961).

 ## Requirements
 - Python 3.8